ESP8266 WiFi Module

 It employs a 32-bit RISC CPU (reduced instruction set computer) based on the Tensilica Xtensa L106 running at 80 MHz (or overclocked to 160 MHz).
 It has a 64 KB boot ROM, 64 KB instruction RAM, and 96 KB data RAM.
 External flash memory can be accessed through SPI.

 To communicate with the ESP8266 module, the microcontroller needs to use AT commands.
-The microcontroller communicates with ESP8266-01 module using UART (Universal Asynchronous Receiver/Transmitter) having specified Baud rate.
+The microcontroller communicates with the ESP8266-01 module using UART (Universal Asynchronous Receiver/Transmitter) having specified Baud rate.

 There are many third-party manufacturers that produce different modules based on this chip (ESP8266).
 So, the module may come with different pin availability options like,